faemiyah/dnload/README.rst

 Legalese
 ========

-All contained code is licenced under the `new BSD licence`_ [ref9]_.
+All contained code is licensed under the `new BSD license`_ [ref9]_.

-Note that this licence only pertains to the code of the script(s) themselves.
+Note that this license only pertains to the code of the script(s) themselves.
 There are no restrictions imposed on the end products of the script(s) just like there are no restrictions imposed on a binary built with a compiler.

 To be honest, even that doesn't really mean anything.
 Just do whatever you want, but if you improve on the mechanisms, I would prefer to incorporate the improvements.